-6.16 This new grant is intended to provide a funding floor for all local authorities, so that no local authority would see an increase in core spending power that is lower than 3% - before taking into account council tax level decisions.
+7.16 This new grant is intended to provide a funding floor for all local authorities, so that no local authority would see an increase in core spending power that is lower than 3% - before taking into account council tax level decisions.
 However, this calculation ignores Business Rates growth so the real value of the guarantee is not always clear.

-7. Housing Revenue Account (HRA)
+8. Housing Revenue Account (HRA)

-- 7.1 The HRA budget has been set based on the current anticipated level of costs of running the service.
+- 8.1 The HRA budget has been set based on the current anticipated level of costs of running the service.
 Rent levels will be set in line with government guidance of CPI + 1% (equating to 7.7% for 2024/25).
 After a period of increases relating to the restorative works programme budget levels for planned revenue and capital works have returned to previous levels.
 This results in a forecast deficit for the HRA of £1m for 2024/25.
-This will be funded in-year from a contribution of £1m from the Housing Initiatives Reserve, maintaining the HRA balance at £1m for the planning period. - 7.2 DDC's Tenancy Strategy 2021-2026 states that the Council's view is that wherever possible affordable rent levels should not exceed Local Housing Allowance (LHA) rates, the LHA rates are increasing for 2024/25 so therefore affordable rents will be increasing to the same levels. - 7.3 The shared ownership properties increase as per the lease which states RPI + 0.5% which for 2024/25 is a 9.4% increase in weekly rents. - 7.4 The HRA is viable now and in the medium term, even with the underlying pressure to borrow, but this relies on rigorous financial discipline to ensure that the current investment programme is managed within existing and forecast resources.
+This will be funded in-year from a contribution of £1m from the Housing Initiatives Reserve, maintaining the HRA balance at £1m for the planning period. - 8.2 DDC's Tenancy Strategy 2021-2026 states that the Council's view is that wherever possible affordable rent levels should not exceed Local Housing Allowance (LHA) rates.
+The LHA rates are increasing for 2024/25 so therefore affordable rents will be increasing to the same levels. - 8.3 The shared ownership properties increase as per the lease which states RPI + 0.5% which for 2024/25 is a 9.4% increase in weekly rents. - 8.4 The HRA is viable now and in the medium term, even with the underlying pressure to borrow, but this relies on rigorous financial discipline to ensure that the current investment programme is managed within existing and forecast resources.

-8. Capital and Revenue Projects Programmes
+9. Capital and Revenue Projects Programmes

-- 8.1 The Council holds limited capital resources (other than the capacity to borrow1 and any grants (often match funded) that the Council is awarded), but within these resources it has discretion over which projects to support.
-In setting the project programmes for the future it is important to note that: - Capital resources are virtually exhausted if all current commitments are met; - The capital and GF revenue budgets are interdependent and pressure on one can lead to pressure on the other; - The ability of the revenue budget to contribute to capital resources in the future is very limited; and - Assets for sale to gain future receipts are limited. - 8.2 The proposed project programmes show that these limited resources have been applied to prioritise regeneration projects in support of the Council's corporate objectives.
-Resources for new projects not currently included in the proposed programme are expected to be significantly limited. - 8.3 However, the Council was awarded £18.1m from round two of the Levelling Up Fund and this is included in the capital programme.
+- 9.1 The Council holds limited capital resources (other than the capacity to borrow1), but within these resources it has discretion over which projects to support.
+In setting the project programmes for the future it is important to note that: - Capital resources are virtually exhausted if all current commitments are met. - The capital and GF revenue budgets are interdependent and pressure on one can lead to pressure on the other. - The ability of the revenue budget to contribute to capital resources in the future is very limited. - Assets for sale to gain future receipts are limited.